-- handle the incident internally using our own sanctions in line with behaviour, anti-bullying or online safety policies and by providing pastoral intervention and support. - b) Early Help We may decide that the children involved do not require statutory interventions but may benefit from early help where we are the lead professional.
+- b) Early Help We may decide that the children involved do not require statutory interventions but may benefit from early help where we are the lead professional.
 Early help means providing support as soon as a problem emerges, at any point in a child's life.
 Providing early help is more effective in promoting the welfare of children than reacting later.
 Early help can be particularly useful to address non-violent harmful sexual behaviour and may prevent escalation of sexual violence.
-This will help to evidence the support that we have given, the work undertaken and if desired outcomes have been achieved - c) Referral to the police See Section 8 below - d) Referral to the police See Section 9 below
+This will help to evidence the support that we have given, the work undertaken and if desired outcomes have been achieved - c) Referral to the police See Section 7 below - d) Referring to Staffordshire Childrens Advice and Support- See section 8 below